elide-dev/elide/packages/core/module.md

 ## Universal applicability

+Utilities and declarations here are used throughout the framework and runtime.

 At this level, utilities are truly universal, with support for some encodings, annotations, and other _pure-Kotlin_ logic.
 This is the lowest level of Elide, and it is the most portable.